Johnny Paycheck's Greatest Hits (1968 album)

 Johnny Paycheck's Greatest Hits is the first compilation album by American country music artist Johnny Paycheck.
 The album was released in December 1968, via Little Darlin' Records.
 It was produced by Aubrey Mayhew.

-Background

-As part of its ongoing efforts to promote Paycheck's back catalog, Little Darlin' assembled the collection of previously released tracks, covering between 1965 and 1968.
-At the time, he was becoming increasingly recognized for his deeply emotional honky-tonk style and his involvement in the emerging outlaw country sound.

 Although the compilation was marketed as a "best of" collection, the track selection and sequencing are largely arbitrary.
 There's no chronological order, thematic arc, or consistency in mood.